heyitscesar/HDR-Brightness-Control/readme.md

 ### Frontend (React)

 The frontend (`/src` directory) provides the user interface.
-1. It dynamically finds and connects to the active backend server.
+1. It dynamically probes a list of ports to find and connect to the active backend server.
-2. It establishes a persistent WebSocket connection to listen for live updates.
+2. If a backend is found, it establishes a persistent WebSocket connection to listen for live updates.
+3.  **If no backend is found, it enters a read-only "Demo Mode"** with sample data to showcase the UI.
-3. The UI is updated in real-time as messages are received, providing an accurate view of the system's state.
-The settings modal allows for easy configuration of all parameters, including the crucial Monitorian device ID.
+4. The settings modal allows for easy configuration of all parameters, including the crucial Monitorian device ID.

 ## Technology Stack